quaja-abu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Shell Commands
-pwd - print working directory this shell commnad is used for printing the current working directory ls - lists the content of the current working directory cd - used for changeing directory
+pwd - print working directory this shell commnad is used for printing the current working directory ls - lists the content of the current working directory cd - used for changeing directory ls -l - used for listing current directory content in a long format for displaying size date and time user and permission